 Two female samples from Bohemia were misidentified as Bell Beaker[Allentoft et al. 2015], when they were in fact three millennia younger, from Czech Slavs[Mathieson et al. 2017].
 PCA or Admixture did not (and cannot) show differences with Bell Beaker or Balkan samples, since parental populations need to be available, or else archaeological context is needed to define demographic models and potential ancestral populations, to ascertain their actual link to the so-called steppe ancestry.
 In fact, there is a clear north-south cline of steppe ancestry in modern populations, peaking in the Forest Zone, which mimics to some extent its geographic distribution after the Corded Ware and Yamna expansions[Haak et al. 2015], and thus also potentially to some extent a previous situation[Klejn et al. 2017].

-In terms of mtDNA Bell Beaker and Corded Ware show both cases of common hunter-gatherer haplogroups U5, U2, or U4.
+In terms of mtDNA, Bell Beaker and Corded Ware samples both show cases of common hunter-gatherer haplogroups U5, U2, or U4.
 Unlike Corded Ware, the Bell Beaker culture shows a higher proportion of haplogroup H[Brandt et al. 2013][Olalde et al. 2017], proper of western Europe, coinciding thus with its expansion to the west.
-Out of seventeen samples from the Corded Ware culture, four (all of Erperstedt) and one out of five of Sintashta include different J1c subclades, only found previously accompanying the expansion of Neolithic Middle Eastern farmers, including the Globular Amphora culture (in two out of nine samples).
+Out of seventeen samples from the Corded Ware culture, four (all of Esperstedt) and one out of five of Sintashta include different J1c subclades, only found previously accompanying the expansion of Neolithic Middle Eastern farmers, including the Globular Amphora culture (in two out of nine samples).

 The early Latvian Corded Ware sample (of ca. 2885 BC) is of mtDNA haplogroup U5a1b[Mathieson et al. 2017], a haplogroup found previously in four Sredni Stog samples from Deriivka (ca. 5150 BC).
 Later it is also found in a central European sample at Benzingerode – dated as of ca. 2275 BC, and dubiously classified as of the Bell Beaker culture, based only on the burial position[Haak et al. 2015] –, and in a sample of the Únětice culture from Przecławice (ca. 1790 BC).